benjaw5/cha-movies/README.md

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+The log_processing.py script is in the github with the path ./time_log/log_processing.py.
+To use the script, run the command: python ./log_processing.py TJ1 TS1 TJ2 TS2
+Where TJ1/TS1 are the TJ/TS files of the first instance and TJ2/TS2 are the TJ/TS files of the second instance.
+You may also run it with a single set of TJ/TS file or more than two: python ./log_processing.py TJ1 TS1

 - # JMeter TS/TJ Time Measurement Report